 A month ago, she asked me to wake her up.
 She said it would help.
 “OK,” I said, “but you have to get up yourself.
 I’m not responsible for getting you up.”
 “Fine,” she said.
 “I can get up if you wake me up.”
 We are trying it.
 It works more or less.
 But some days, she just won’t get up.
 She says Maggie holds her down, but that is nonsense.

 I looked in my closet at the neatly pressed suits and shirts.
 They faced the same way, same hangers, and similar colors lined up—all variations of white, blue, a few pink.
 My felt-lined boxes, keeping the cufflinks and watches tarnish free.
 I took a long, deep breath.
 It was cold.
-The order calmed me, delighted me.
+The routine brought me great calm.

 We used to have fun with the door.
 She’d go into her closet (you can walk in a few feet), and I’d slide it shut slowly, so she didn’t notice until I’d shut her in.
 She laughed and pounded, “Let me out!”
 And I’d pretend to be gone and not hear her until Alice started barking because she didn’t get the joke.
 Then we started shutting Alice in the closet.
 She panicked a bit, but we laughed so hard.
 No harm done.
 We imagined her in there, dressing up, coming out in heels.